Nahal Oz attack: Attack

 Five IDF surveillance balloon operators fought an extended battle against the attackers when they reached their position and managed to kill several of them before they were killed at 7:49.
 At around the time militants attacked a concrete bomb shelter holding 31 female soldiers who were not on shift at the time, only six of whom were armed.
 The militants threw a smoke grenade and two fragmentation grenades into the shelter.
 Fourteen of the soldiers, all of whom were injured to various degrees and four of whom were armed, fled the shelter.
 One was killed while running away and two took shelter in the base's clinic, where they were later killed when militants threw grenades into it.
 The remaining eleven barricaded themselves inside a room which militants then tried to enter before being dispersed by a drone strike.
 The drone operator was not sure of the identities of the militants and carried out the strike near them, causing them to flee.
 Militants also continued to try to break into the shelter with the rest of the soldiers remaining inside.
 One of the armed soldiers remaining in the shelter, Captain Eden Nimri, positioned herself at one of the two entrances to the shelter.
 She opened fire on the first militant to enter but more followed and Nimri was killed after running out of ammunition.
 Another of the armed soldiers, Sergeant Shai Biton, also managed to kill a militant before she was also killed.

 Three tanks arrived at the base at 8:09 a.m.
 Har-Even's group of six Golani soldiers launched an assault to retake the base at 8:18, but came under fire from four locations.
 By 8:26 the assault had failed.
 All but one of the soldiers were killed, with Har-Even among the dead.
 One of the tanks inside the base was struck by an RPG, disabling it, while the second tank blocked the western side of the base to prevent kidnappings.
-Shortly before 9:00, the third tank spotted a wave of 50 Hamas fighters crossing the border and moved to intercept them, firing at the militants and running some of them over before being disabled by RPG fire.
+Shortly before 9:00, the third tank spotted a wave of 50 Hamas militants crossing the border and moved to intercept them, firing at the militants and running some of them over before being disabled by RPG fire.
 A third wave of 100 militants arrived at 10:00, and at 10:20 seven surveillance troops were captured from the bomb shelter earlier attacked.